 It should be noted that the historical model results may seem less impressive than those reported by many other trading software systems that use some form of optimization.
 However, as explained here, Adaptive Modeler's incremental walk-forward approach (not optimized) prevents overfitting and leads to more resilient models whose historical results are more reliable and more indicative of future results.

-The results since creation are the results from model creation date until recently.
+The results since creation are the results from model creation date until now.
 Since the historical period generally spans several decades while the period since creation is much shorter, relatively less significance should be attributed to the results since creation.
-Models that have performed well historically, may also sometimes undergo periods of poor performance and may therefore (temporarily) show poor returns since creation date.
+Models that have performed well historically, may sometimes undergo periods of poor performance and may therefore (temporarily) show poor returns since creation date.